 N2WS Backup & Recovery as an Alternative

 While Instance Scheduler is a decent solution to save money by preventing your instances from running at all times, it does require a significant amount of work to set up, as well as prior experience working with AWS.
 On the other hand, N2WS Backup & Recovery requires almost no experience with AWS, and can be setup quickly and easily—you can have your schedules set up in no time.
 By managing all you instances from a single location, you don’t have to rely on any other service either—instead all the necessary work is done for you behind the scenes, and all you need to do is define the groups of instances and choose when you want them to start or stop.
 You can even start or stop all your group-defined instances with a single click if necessary, which many customers utilize.

 N2WS Backup & Recovery: Many Other Benefits

 N2WS Backup & Recovery has been growing exponentially as a tool, and some of its features can be extremely useful.
-For example, it allows you to archive your EBS snapshots directly to S3, which can save you up to 60% on the cost.
+For example, it allows you to take your EBS snapshots and archive them directly to S3, which can save you up to 60% on storage cost.
 Another great feature is VPC capture and clone, which provides a quick and simple way to replicate your entire VPC in another region, saving you a lot of time during disaster recovery.
 N2WS is always expanding its support range for APIs via Command Line Interface (CLI), providing an even easier way for you to automate these processes.